grafana/mimir/docs/sources/reference-glossary.md

 Flushing is the operation run by ingesters to offload time series from memory and store them in the long-term storage.

+## Gossip

+Gossip is a protocol by which components share data to all members without the need for a central store.

 ## HA tracker

 The HA tracker is a feature of the Grafana Mimir distributor that deduplicates time series received from two or more Prometheus servers configured to scrape the same targets.